 The silicone coating provides an elastic, waterproof layer which is safe for skin contact, resistant to odors and soiling, and won’t detract from the cushion’s support capabilities.

-- When waterproofing open-cell SunMate, cut off 1/16" of the silicone coating at each corner so that air can move in and out of the cushion.
-Without these small cuts, air bubbles may form underneath the coating and cause the silicone to peel away from the cushion.
+After waterproofing the cushion, cut a 1/16" slit at each corner to allow air to escape and circulate.
+Without these small cuts, air bubbles may form beneath the coating causing the silicone to separate from the cushion.

 NOTE: Dow Corning 732 RTV silicone and GE Silicone II are two brands most often used to waterproof our cushions.
 GE Silicone II is available in white or clear and produces fewer fumes than the Dow brand.
 The two brands are not compatible and should not be used together.